infinitel8p/Bird-Cam/Security Cam/README.md

 ## Future Enhancements

+- **WIFI Detection**: Integration with WIFI to allow user to use bluetooth or WIFI to trigger recording.
 - **Web Interface**: A user-friendly interface to start/stop recording and view recorded videos.
 - **Magnetic Reed Switch**: Integration with a magnetic reed switch to detect door open/close events and trigger recording accordingly.